Vietnam national futsal team

-The Vietnam national futsal team (Đội tuyển bóng đá trong nhà quốc gia Việt Nam) represents Vietnam in international futsal and is governed by Vietnam Football Federation.
+The Vietnam national futsal team (Đội tuyển bóng đá trong nhà quốc gia Việt Nam) represents Vietnam in international men's futsal and is governed by the Vietnam Football Federation.

 History

 Beginning

 In 1950, the South Vietnam futsal team was established, the predecessor of the current Vietnam national futsal team, but could not go abroad to play due to political problems.

 In 1997, the first national team's squad was set up.
 In that time, all Vietnamese futsal players came from football such as: Nguyễn Hữu Thắng, Nguyễn Hồng Sơn, Lại Công Minh, Trần Minh Chiến.
 The team joined 1997 Tiger's Cup/World 5's Futsal in Singapore.
 In this tournament, they were drawn in the same group with Italy, Iran and the host Singapore.
-They finished third in their group after getting one win against the host team and two losses against Italy and Iran.
+They finished last in their group after losing all 3 games against Italy, Iran and Spain.
+Vietnam then won the seventh-place game against host team Singapore, the first victory in the team's history.
 After this tournament, the team was disbanded for many years.

-2005–2008: Decline
+2005–2008: Debut in official tournaments

 After being inactive for eight years, the national team was reformed and joined 2005 AFF Futsal Championship and 2005 AFC Futsal Championship, of which Vietnam was host.
 The team finished 5/6 teams in AFF Futsal Championship 2005 and the bottom of 2005 AFC Championship.
 Vietnam failed to qualify for the AFC Championship in 2006 and 2007.
 The team also failed to reach the far from group-stage of the AFF tournament.